XMPro/Azure-SQL-Action-Agent/README.md

 ```

 Get the database name:

 ```csharp
 private string SQLDatabase => this.config["SQLDatabase"];
 ```

 The user can either create a new table or connect to an existing one.
 You need to retrieve the name of either the new table or an existing table.
-If a user checks the *Create New Table* check box, he/ she will be prompted to provide the name of the new table.
+If a user checks the *Create New Table* check box, they will be prompted to provide the name of the new table.

 ```csharp
 private string SQLTable
 {